Overlap locking and non-perturbative effects in spin glasses

 Two serious problems are present: \begin{itemize} \item In the limit $n\to 0$, the group of symmetry is the permutation group of zero elements.
-We do not have a convenient way to parametrize the permutation group.
-A direct analytic computation with replicas could be possible, but it exceeds our current capabilities.
-We will write later the function ${\cal F}(z) \equiv \lim_{N\to\infty}{\cal F}(z,N)$ as an integral over an infinite-dimensional space (see Eq.~\ref{eq:quaranta}), which we effectively approximate as a finite-dimensional integral. \item This computation with the simplified formula will allow us to access ${\cal F}(z)$ for $z=O(1)$.
-Unfortunately, things are not so simple as for the ferromagnetic case.
-The function $F[Q]$ has zero modes also in directions that do not correspond to the permutation of the matrix.
+We do not have a convenient way to parametrize it.
+A direct analytic computation with replicas exceeds our current capabilities.
+We will write later the function ${\cal F}(z) \equiv \lim_{N\to\infty}{\cal F}(z,N)$ as an integral over an infinite-dimensional space (see Eq.~\ref{eq:quaranta}), which we effectively approximate as a finite-dimensional integral. \item Even if we compute ${\cal F}(z)$ things are not simple as in the ferromagnetic case.
+The function $f[Q]$ has zero modes also in directions that do not correspond to the permutation of the matrix.
 The large $z$ behavior of ${\cal D}(z)$ does not match the small $t$ behavior obtained in perturbation theory for $z=tN.$ Further work is needed. \end{itemize} In the Materials and Methods section, we describe how to estimate ${\cal D}(z)$ in the region of large $z$.
 Indeed, the function ${\cal D}(z)$ may be evaluated using the probabilistic version of the replica approach.
-We find an explicit expression as the average of two coupled random spin glass trees that we can estimate by Montecarlo generation of trees using the Bolthahusen-Snitzman (BS) coalescent construction of Ref.~\cite{bolthausen:98}.
-Although we believe that a theoretical estimate of the large-$z$ behavior is attainable using probabilistic tools, we did not attempt it here.
-At the end of the numerical computation, we find (neglecting possible log terms or small powers) that for large $z$
+We find an explicit expression as the average over two coupled random spin glass trees that we can estimate by randomly generating trees using the Bolthausen-Sznitman (BS) coalescent construction of Ref.~\cite{bolthausen:98}.
+Although a theoretical estimate of the large-$z$ behavior is attainable using probabilistic tools, we did not attempt it here.
+At the end, we find (neglecting possible log terms or small powers) that for large $z$

-Let us look at what happens for values of $z$ that go to infinity with $N$.
-We find it convenient to use the notation

-A complementary analytic computation can be done in the limit where $t\equiv z/N$ is finite and small.
-This is the perturbative theory, and we obtain that the following limit exists and it is given by
+Let us look at what happens for values of $z$ that grow with $N$ using the notation $D(t,N) \equiv {\cal D}(z=tN,N)$.
+In the limit where $t\equiv z/N$ is finite and small, we can use the perturbative theory around mean field theory and get